jmoon018/PacVim/README.md

 	<li>G won't move to proper line, it can hit the last wall rather than the last word (map2)</li>
 	<li>Refactor code, more comments</li>
 </ul>

+<h2>LICENSE</h2>
+PacVim is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (LGPL) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+PacVim is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.